vsilaev/tascalate-instrument/README.md

        to net.tascalate.instrument.emitter;
 }
 ```
-I.e. annotate the module with `@AllowDynamicClasses` and list all subclasses of `AbstractOpenPackage` as the value; aditionally, open every target package to at least `net.tascalate.instrument.emitter` module.
+I.e. annotate the module with `@AllowDynamicClasses` and list all subclasses of `AbstractOpenPackage` as the value; additionally, open every target package to at least `net.tascalate.instrument.emitter` module.
 It's mandatory to use `requires net.tascalate.instrument.emitter` here while we are using its classes already.
 The library user completed her work to support defining classes dynamically.

 Now let us see what Java Agent developer should do.
 Remember, that we have 2 different versions of the `ClassTransformer.transform` method?
 So agent developer should do the following, depending on the target Java version (pre-9 or post-9):
 ```java